BerenMillidge/BerenMillidge.github.io/_posts/2023-05-28-The-case-for-removing-AI-alignment-and-ML-from-the-training-dataset.md

 5.)
 How to tell when it is in 'real deployment' mode so it can start amassing power

 6.)
-If we are using interpretability or other probing based methods to detect deception and monitor its internal thoughts, it needs to know that these are possible, and approximately how they work to have a good chance of thwarting us and applying techniques from ]circumventing interpretability](https://www.lesswrong.com/posts/EhAbh2pQoAXkm9yor/circumventing-interpretability-how-to-defeat-mind-readers).
+If we are using interpretability or other probing based methods to detect deception and monitor its internal thoughts, it needs to know that these are possible, and approximately how they work to have a good chance of thwarting us and applying techniques from [circumventing interpretability](https://www.lesswrong.com/posts/EhAbh2pQoAXkm9yor/circumventing-interpretability-how-to-defeat-mind-readers).

 Without a large degree of this kind of knowledge, pulling off successful deception or sharp left turn maneuver against a moderately competent set of human and AI overseers seems very challenging and unlikely to succeed on the first shot (and an individual misaligned AI has only one shot).